jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

 > [!NB] Bitnami has also a Prometheus Operator [helm chart](https://github.com/bitnami/charts/tree/master/bitnami/kube-prometheus) and it's also a good option.
 Note however that the values file has a different syntax.

-## Configure HAProxy Ingress
+## Configure N42 Gateway

-The steps below configures HAProxy Ingress' Helm chart to add a new ServiceMonitor custom resource.
-This resource will be responsible for HAProxy and HAProxy Ingress metrics scrape.
+The steps below configures N42 Gateway' Helm chart to add a new ServiceMonitor custom resource.
+This resource will be responsible for HAProxy and N42 Gateway metrics scrape.

-Merge the content below to the actual `haproxy-ingress-values.yaml` file:
+Merge the content below to the actual `n42-gateway-values.yaml` file:
 ```yaml
 controller:
   ingressClassResource: